petterjuan/studio2.0/README.en.md

 - **Firestore:** Used to store user profiles, including an `isAdmin` field for access control to the admin dashboard.
 - **Server SDK:** The Firebase Admin SDK (`firebase-admin`) is used in Server Actions (`src/app/admin/actions.ts`) to perform privileged backend operations, such as fetching data for all users.

-### Shopify

-The application communicates with the **Shopify Storefront API** to fetch products and blog articles.
-The data fetching logic is located in `src/lib/shopify.ts`.
-A `force-cache` strategy with revalidation is used to enable Static Site Generation (SSG) and improve performance.

 ### Stripe

 The payment flow is handled via **Stripe Checkout**.